 If it isn’t please leave.
 I don’t want you here.

 Psst… Now that the murderers are gone, you can still kill your best friend.
 Just become a writer and you can murder him all you want.

 Step 3: Swallow your pride and ask your friend to teach you

-This is a hard step.
-It helps if your friend is friendly.
-There are friends who frankly should be demoted to acquaintance or colleague.
-Or that guy I know.
+This is a hard step but it helps if your friend is friendly.
+There are friends who frankly should be demoted to acquaintance or colleague or ‘that guy I know’.